 Directions: Phenibut is water soluble.
-Do not use if you are pregnant/breastfeeding.
+This product is sold as a chemical and any usage is a decision based on your own research.
+Do not exceed recommended dosage.
+Do not ingest if you are pregnant/breastfeeding.
 This product can be dangerous especially when mixed with other substances like alcohol, please read warnings.
 Extremely rare side effects may include allergic reactions.
 Consult a doctor prior to using.
-By using our products, you agree to our terms & conditions.
+By acquiring our products, you agree to our terms & conditions.

 Method of Action

 Phenibut carries the GABA structure with the addition of a phenyl ring.
 The addition of this ring allows for it to cross the blood brain barrier.
 GABA by itself cannot cross the blood brain barrier and remains completely ineffective as a stand-alone supplement.

 Phenibut binds to the GABA b receptor sites.
 Drugs and substances such as Baclofen, GHB and alcohol bind specifically to these sites.
 Baclofen, a prescription muscle relaxant shares a similar chemical structure to phenibut.

 Generally, phenibut shares similar pharmacological effects as GHB, Baclofen and alcohol.
 Higher dosages can lead to an “intoxication” that may inhibit the central nervous system.
 Lower dosages of phenibut can yield calm-inducing and relaxant effects.
 Mixing phenibut with other GABA agonists can cause synergistic and cross-cumulative effects that can be dangerous.
 This should be minimalized or avoided altogether.

 Phenibut can have a host of benefits when used properly.
 On the flip-side, using improperly can result in a negative experience that may turn one off from the substance for good.
 Using the substance for recreational purposes (to get high) will likely lead to a negative experience that can be dangerous and is not recommended.